muntorg/munt-official/mining_documentation/ensuring_pow2_compatibility.md

 Note the above samples ignore other Gulden specific customisations that might be required and already done on your pool - these are only the PoW² specific changes.

 * Start mining with the pool
-* Follow the same basic steps again ont he witness node to create witnesses and make sure that the pool continues to mine blocks well into phase 3
+* Follow the same basic steps again on the witness node to create witnesses and make sure that the pool continues to mine blocks well into phase 3

 If you run into issues, add debug logging (some sample log calls in the patchset above - just uncomment them) and then seek assistance.
-The Gulden developers will be available for pool related questions after the 2.0 launch.
+The Gulden developers are available on our slack for all pool related questions.

 Advanced
 --------